Ancient Medicine

 I found a lead in an anonymous ancient paradoxographer.
 The paradoxographer reports a story attributed to someone named Athenaeus*—a tall-tale of botanical etymology and biological warfare gone wrong.
 It goes like this:

 “Athenaeus says that among the Persians there was a certain tree which bore fatally poisonous fruit.
 The Persians, when Kambyses waged war against Egypt, imported it to Egypt and planted it in many places so that the Egyptians would be killed when they ate the fruit.
-Since, however, the tree’s soil had changed, the fruit it produced became harmless.
-In fact, it was also called Persaea because it had been planted by Persians.”
+Since, however, the soil the tree was in had changed, the fruit it produced became harmless, and it came to be called Persaea because it had been planted by Persians.”

 Ἀθήναιός φησιν ἐν Πέρσαις εἶναι δένδρον τι θανάσιμον τὸν καρπὸν φέρον, ὃ τοὺς πέρσας, ὅτε Καμβύσης ἐπ’ Αἴγυπτον ἐστράτευσε, κομίσαι εἰς Αἴγυπτον καὶ ἐν πολλοῖς φυτεῦσαι τόποις, ὅπως οἱ Αἰγύπτιοι τὸν καρπὸν προσφερόμενοι διαφθαρῶσι· τὸ δὲ δένδρον μεταβαλὸν τὴν γῆν ἀπαθῆ τὸν καρπὸν ἐξενεγκεῖν, καὶ περσαίαν τ’ ὀνομάζεσθαι διὰ τὸ ὑπὸ Περσῶν φυτευθῆναι.

-The story alludes to the fact that after Darius had conquered most of the Middle East, his son Kambyses II set out to conquer Egypt.
-On his campaign, he brought along a certain kind of tree from his homelands which he knew to be extremely poisonous.
-He must have believed that if he planted them while marching through Egypt, the people would naively eat the fruit, become poisoned and die, thereby making the land that much easier to conquer.
-Unfortunately for Kambyses, since the soil in Egypt was so much more fertile than it was in Persia, the fruit from the trees ceased to be poisonous and his plans were thwarted.
+A little background.
+After the Cyrus the Great had conquered most of the Middle East, his son Kambyses II set out to conquer Egypt.
+Athenaeus says that on his campaign, he brought along a certain kind of tree from his homeland which he knew to be poisonous.
+If he planted them while marching through Egypt, the ideas seems to be that the Egyptians would naively eat the fruit, become poisoned, and die, making the land that much easier to conquer.
+Unfortunately for Kambyses, since the soil in Egypt was so much more fertile than it was in Persia, the fruit from the trees turned from evil to good and his plans were thwarted.

 Even by ancient standards, this is a pretty fantastic way of trying to explain why a plant in Egypt is called Persian.
-Kambyses would have been playing the long game, and it seems unlikely that the Egyptians wouldn’t have figured out that the fruit was poisonous.
-Nevertheless, Athenaeus seems to have thought the story was plausible enough, since he uses it to support a claim he knew they would find implausible—that mothers contribute only nutriment, not semen, to their offspring, and that the nutriment can still determine enough of an offspring’s formal characteristics, even its species, to explain why a child takes after its mother.
+Kambyses would have been playing the long game (how many years would it take for the plants to start fruiting?).
+Besides, why would the Egyptians keep eating it once they found out it was poisonous?
+For whatever reason, though, Athenaeus seems to have thought the story was plausible enough, since he uses it to support a claim he knew his audience would find implausible—that while mothers contribute only nutrition, and no seminal traits, to their offspring, nutrition can still determine enough of an offspring’s formal characteristics, even its species, to account for why a child will look like its mother.

 II

 Athenaeus, however, was not the only one to tell this story.
 As I looked into it, the details started to become more complicated and more interesting.
 It turns out, it was generally agreed that there was some story about how the Persea got its name, but there was disagreement about the details.
-In fact, there seem to have been at least two different versions of the story.
-Here’s a version, reported by Diodorus:
+In fact, there seem to have been at least two different versions.

 “There are many kinds of tree [in Egypt], and of them, what are called Persaea have fruit that stand out as being extremely sweet.
 The plant was introduced from Ethiopia by Persians during the time when Kambyses conquered the place.”